 - If you want to increase the protein in your chicken’s diet, you can mix Cheerios with non-yogurt or high-protein milk and nuts or nut butter.
 This will help you reach the minimum required protein for chickens.

 - If you want to boost the vitamins and minerals in your chicken’s diet, you can mix Cheerios with chopped fruits such as berries.

 - If you want to add fat and fiber to your chicken’s diet, you can mix Cheerios with chia seeds or flax.
 You can also break the Cheerios in half so that they will all look small and easy to digest for chickens.

-If you want to know the answer to the question “Can chickens eat cheerios?” the answer is yes.
+To the question, “Can chickens eat Cheerios?” the answer is yes.
 You can feed your chicks cheerios but be mindful of how much you’re feeding them as it can also be harmful to them in large quantities.

 Joseph Hudson has been raising chickens for over 15 years.
 In 2018, he completed the Agriculture & Natural Resources program at Mt.
 San Antonio College.
 He currently raises over 1400 chickens on his 7.5-hectare farm.
 He keeps sharing his experience on raising healthy and happy chickens on Chicken Scratch The Foundry.